Carnegie Mellon University

 First-Year Writing Course Options and Topics

-Students who choose Pathway 2 will take a single, full-semester course, normally 76-101: Interpretation and Argument.
-76-101 courses are built around specific topics or themes, and during each semester, numerous variants or versions of the course are offered.
+• Students who choose Pathway 2 will take a single, full-semester course, typically 76-101: Interpretation and Argument.
 For a detailed listing of the Pathway 2 course topics, schedules, and descriptions for the current or upcoming semester, click here.
-This information has been updated for the Summer 23 semester, but please continue to check back in case there are changes to the course times or topics.
+This information has been updated for the Spring 2024 semester, but please continue to check back in case there are changes to the course times or topics.

-Some first-year students whose first or primary language is not English may be required to take 76-100, Reading and Writing in an Academic Context.
-Students who are placed in 76-100 should complete this course first before choosing one of the two Pathways in the following semester to fulfill the First-Year Writing requirement.
-For a detailed listing of the Fall 2022 course schedule for 76-100, click here.
+After completing an Informed Placement Process, some first-year students whose first or primary language is not English may enroll in 76-100, Reading and Writing in an Academic Context.
+Students should complete 76-100 before choosing one of the two Pathways to fulfill their First-Year Writing requirement.
+For a detailed listing of the Spring 2024 course schedule for 76-100, click here.
 For more information about the First-Year Writing course placement process, please click here.

 fyw prof looking pointing 900x600